rust-lang/rust-bindgen/book/src/tutorial-5.md

-# Write a Sanity Test
+# Write a Smoke Test

-Finally, to tie everything together, let's write a sanity test that round trips some text through compression and decompression, and then asserts that it came back out the same as it went in.
+Finally, to tie everything together, let's write a smoke test that round trips some text through compression and decompression, and then asserts that it came back out the same as it went in.
 This is a little wordy using the raw FFI bindings, but hopefully we wouldn't usually ask people to do this, we'd provide a nice Rust-y API on top of the raw FFI bindings for them.
-However, since this is for testing the bindings directly, our sanity test will use the bindings directly.
+However, since this is for testing the bindings directly, our smoke test will use the bindings directly.

 The test data I'm round tripping are some Futurama quotes I got off the internet